uberlinuxguy/rpi-cobalt/README.md

 - an old Cobalt RaQ case (Qube support is to follow)
 - a raspberry pi
 - an arduiono mega (or something with a good amount of GPIO pins)
+- A logic leveler for the RPi <---> Arduino Serial
+  (if you are running a 5V Arduino, like the Mega 2560 that I have.)

 Experience to set up: